Sleeping in Airports

 Are Showers available?

 If you need to freshen up after a long flight or a night sleeping on the terminal floor, you’re in luck!
 Showers are available at Perth Airport.
-You will them on the ground floor of the International Arrivals Hall, and Terminal 1 Departures on the second floor by Gate 54 (airside).
+You will find them on the ground floor of the International Arrivals Hall and Terminal 1 Departures on the second floor by Gate 54 (airside).

 Where is the Nearest Airport Hotel?

-There are no hotels directly at the airport, but there are several nearby with some offering shuttle service:
+There are no hotels directly at the airport, but there are several nearby, with some offering shuttle service:

 For more options, visit Tripadvisor to see a list of hotels near Perth Airport that can be sorted by price, distance, traveller rating and popularity.